Life in Le Mans Hall

 It’s a sisterhood, a sleepover with your best friends every night for nine straight months.
 Every room in Le Mans is unique.
 From cozy singles to spacious quads (some with fireplaces!), you live only steps away from 500 fellow students—students who are potential lifelong friends.
 Freshman, sophomores, juniors, and seniors reside in Le Mans.
 We stay up late to watch movies, talk about boys, or cram for exams.

 Le Mans is familiar.
-Not only is it a residence hall, it’s the central building on campus, and the first floor houses a variety of offices—including the office of President Carol Ann Mooney, a Saint Mary’s graduate herself!
+Not only is it a residence hall, it’s the central building on campus, and the first floor houses a variety of offices—including the office of President!
 The first floor also boasts great study spots—I love to grab a table in Reinbeaux Lounge to do some early morning homework.
 The basement was recently remodeled into a lounge area.
 Students can cozy into a comfortable booth to study or relax on a couch with friends to watch a movie on the flat-screen television.
 And, late at night when all on-campus food venues are closed, the basement’s vending machines provide the ultimate snack!

 The Holy Spirit Chapel on the third floor is one of my favorite places.
 I feel uplifted just walking through the doors.
 I love the Sunday evening mass, as the service is totally geared towards students.